HamidurRahman1/Bash-Scripting/README.md

 ## <a name="inputs">Inputs</a>
  * User inputs are received using the `read` command followed by a variable name.

- * Entered input will be wrapped into double quotes `"input"` automatically so input with spaces do not get lost.
+ * Entered input will be wrapped into double quotes `"entered input"` automatically so input with spaces do not get lost.

+ * Multiple inputs can be used using `read var1 var2 var3`.

  * A variable can be used and declared with `read` command at the same time.